 Uses For Xalkori

-Crizotinib is used to treat metastatic (cancer that has already spread) non-small cell lung cancer that is caused by a defect in a gene called anaplastic lymphoma kinase (ALK) or a gene called ROS1.
+Crizotinib is used to treat metastatic (cancer that has already spread) non-small cell lung cancer that is caused by a defect in either a gene called anaplastic lymphoma kinase (ALK) or a gene called ROS1.
 It is an antineoplastic (cancer) agent.
 Crizotinib interferes with the growth of cancer cells, which are eventually destroyed by the body.

 This medicine is available only with your doctor's prescription.